The geometric classification of $2$-step nilpotent algebras and applications

 { The geometric classification of $2$-step nilpotent algebras \\ and applications }\footnote{ The work of the first author was completed as a part of the implementation of the development program of the Scientific and Educational Mathematical Center Volga Federal District, agreement no. 075-02-2020-1488/1.
 The work is supported by FAPESP 19/00563-1, RFBR 20-01-00030, CNPq 302980/2019-9.
-The authors thank Sergey Pchelintsev for sharing the manuscript \cite{shaf}. }
+The authors thank Sergey Pchelintsev for sharing the manuscript \cite{shaf} and the referee who has noticed numerous inaccuracies throughout the text and suggested several significant improvements in the overall exposition of the paper. }